The Architecture Blueprint for Logistics Software: Monolith, Microservices, or Modular?

 - Modular Monoliths are often the best fit for logistics startups.
 They enable fast deployment, domain clarity, and future scalability—without the operational chaos of full microservice architecture.

-So how do you decide between Monolith, Microservices, or a Modular Monolith?
+So how do you choose between a Monolith, Microservices, or a Modular Monolith?

 Architecture Isn’t Just Tech — It’s Strategy